dave-kennedy/motivator-old/README.md

+This repository is archived.
+Future development can be found [here](https://github.com/dave-kennedy/motivator).
+Please update your bookmarks accordingly.

+---

 Motivator is a web app that can help you build good habits and break bad ones.

 There are a lot of other apps for tracking goals and habits, but I couldn't find